Company Details

 Common Attack Types: The most common types of attacks the company has faced is Breach.

-Identification of Attack Vectors: The company identifies the attack vectors used in incidents through former employee's retained access credentials and Authorized internal access (former employee).
+Identification of Attack Vectors: The company identifies the attack vectors used in incidents through former employee's retained access credentials, Authorized internal access (former employee) and Corporate networks.

 Data Compromised: Medical records, Patient names, Date of birth, Other personal information